brikteknologier/drag-listener/README.md

 ### options

-* `includeWidth` if set to true, include the width of the parent when calculating its current position.
+* `includeWidth` (default = false) if set to true, include the width of the parent when calculating its current position.
+* `stopPropagation` (default = true) if set to true, don't propagate the initial mousedown event that initiates a drag

 ### events